 Second, gather the required documents: The short sale packet will require that the seller submit W-2s, 1099’s, or a letter explaining why the seller is unemployed; bank statements (usually for 3 months); two years of tax returns; and financial statements that depict the owner’s current income and expenses along with a statement of their personal assets and liabilities and other financial documents outlining income and debt obligations.
 Also required is a “hardship letter,” explaining the events that have led to the circumstances that make it impossible for the owner to pay the full amount of the loan.
 Hardship that can include: divorce, costly illness, involuntary job loss, or being a total moron.

 We can help you jump through the lenders hoops so your short sale runs smoothly.
-Contact Lisa Brazky if you have questions.
-She has done multiple short sales and will help determine whether you need a short sale.
-See our short sale document page on our website www.simplysoldaz.com.
+Contact Lisa Brazsky at email@example.com if you have questions.
+She is Short Sale Resource certified, has done multiple short sales and will help determine whether you are a good candidate for one.